CIPS DigiWeek 2025:

 Why Shared Responsibilities?

-When individuals feel secure and protected, interacting online, they are more likely to engage with and invest in digital platforms.
-This trust drives innovation, boosts economic opportunities, and an open internet.
+Trust is the cornerstone of a thriving digital world.
+When people feel safe and protected online, they’re more likely to participate, engage, and invest in digital platforms.
+This sense of security fuels innovation, expands economic opportunities, and strengthens the open internet.

 Key Themes of DigiWeek 2025